osbuild/image-builder/README.md

    based inputs.
 We expect the two projects to merge eventually and they already share a lot of code.

+Q: I get `Warnings during manifest creation` and the build stops, what can I do?
+A: This is a safety feature so that in e.g. CI systems warnings cannot go unnoticed.
+Just add `--ignore-warnings` to the build they are harmless.

 ## Project

  * **Website**: <https://www.osbuild.org>